 The full definition can be found here.

 There is wide recognition across Canada and beyond that youth homelessness, however, is different from homelessness experienced by adults.
-This fact has also been known to RaY for many years, which is why services like ours that are specifically designed for young people are so important.
-Youth homelessness differs from adult homelessness in many ways including that the majority of adults experience homelessness for economic reasons whereas the majority of youth experience homelessness due to family breakdown.
+This fact has also been known to RaY for many years, which is why services like ours specifically designed for young people are so important.
+Youth homelessness differs from adult homelessness in many ways including that the majority of adults experience homelessness for economic reasons, whereas the majority of youth experience homelessness due to family breakdown.
 The Canadian definition of youth homelessness “refers to the situation and experience of young people between the ages of 13 and 24 who are living independently of parents and/or caregivers, but do not have the means or ability to acquire a stable, safe or consistent residence.”

 According to Here and Now: The Winnipeg Plan to End Youth Homelessness, a research project led by RaY and guided by youth, the strong majority of youth experiencing homelessness in Winnipeg are Indigenous, representing 84% of the overall count.
-This is an extremely important element to understanding and preventing youth homelessness because homelessness experienced by Indigenous Peoples, who are highly overrepresented in the youth homeless population compared to the proportion of Indigenous people in Winnipeg, is also distinct from other experiences of homelessness.
+This is an extremely important element to understanding and preventing youth homelessness because homelessness experienced by Indigenous Peoples, who are highly over represented in the youth homeless population compared to the proportion of Indigenous people in Winnipeg, is also distinct from other experiences of homelessness.
 The definition of Indigenous homelessness created by the Aboriginal Standing Committee on Housing and Homelessness states: